bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

 TALP for monitoring the Programming Model efficiencies
 ******************************************************

-TALP is a low-overhead profiling tool used to collect performance metrics of MPI and OpenMP applications (OpenMP metrics are still experimental).
+TALP is a low-overhead profiling tool for collecting performance metrics from applications using MPI, OpenMP, OpenACC, CUDA, and HIP.
+Support for some of these programming models is still experimental.

-These metrics can either be queried at runtime through an :ref:`API <talp-api>` or :ref:`reported at the end of the exection.<talp_report_at_the_end>`
+These metrics can be :ref:`reported at the end of the execution<talp_report_at_the_end>` or queried at runtime through the :ref:`API <talp-api>`, which allows users to define :ref:`user-defined regions<talp-custom-regions>` and gain detailed insight into the performance of specific parts of the code.
-You can get insight into the performance of different regions inside your code using :ref:`user-defined regions.<talp-custom-regions>`

 An in-depth explanation of the metrics computed by TALP can be found :ref:`here <talp_metrics>`.

 :ref:`Here <talp_options>` you can get an overview of the different runtime options available when using TALP.

-A good way to get started is to just run your application and let TALP :ref:`report the metrics at the end of the execution.<talp_report_at_the_end>`
+A good way to get started is to just run your application and let TALP :ref:`report the metrics at the end of the execution<talp_report_at_the_end>`.

-If you already have some executions of your application using TALP, you might wanna check out :ref:`TALP-Pages <talp_pages>` which can generate some plots using your JSON files.
+If you already have some executions of your application using TALP, you might want to check out :ref:`TALP-Pages <talp_pages>` which can generate some plots using your JSON files.

 .. _talp_report_at_the_end: